 All planned works are subject to the Drainage (Environmental Impact Assessment) Regulations (Northern Ireland) 2017.
 This legislation requires the DfI Rivers to consider the effects on the environment of any of its proposed works.
 Where these are likely to have a major impact DfI Rivers must prepare and publish an "Environmental Statement"; this will include mitigation measures to reduce their effects.

 DfI Rivers is required to pay particular attention to those watercourses situated within, or adjacent to, areas protected by conservation legislation (i.e. Areas of Special Scientific Interest, Special Areas of Conservation, Special Protection Areas and Ramsar sites).
-Maintenance agreements are developed between the DfI Rivers and the Northern Ireland Environment Agency (NIEA) for works at such a location and Article 6 assessments are undertaken where necessary.
+Maintenance agreements are developed between the DfI Rivers and the Northern Ireland Environment Agency (NIEA) for works at such a location and Habitat Regulation Assessments (HRAs) are undertaken where necessary.